Skip to content

 -stop — ask a running daemon to shut down

-claustrum -stop -socket <p> # auth read from CLAUDE_RPC_TOKEN
+claustrum -stop -socket <p> # no token needed, and none is read

 -version